 Stay Up-to-Date With the FA Cup:

-When are the FA Cup Quarter Finals?
+When is the FA Cup Final?

 The easiest way to watch some FA Cup matches in on BBC iPlayer.
 Sadly, not every match will be shown for free on iPlayer.

 The good news is that both Sunday games are showing for free on BBC iPlayer: so you can use ExpressVPN to watch half of the quarterfinals for free!
 Simply connect to a VPN in the UK to unblock the BBC One streams.

 If you want to watch the soccer on Fox Sports 1 or Fox Sports 2 (USA), we strongly recommend Sling TV.
 Sling TV provides access to Fox sports for just $20 per month.
 It also provides a 7-day free trial: so you can watch a few matches for free!
 To do so simply connect to a VPN server in the US.